unoplatform/workshops/tube-player/modules/06-Theme-overrides/README.md

 1. On the top-right corner open the *Export* menu and select *Material Tokens (DSP)*.

 1. When prompted to save the file, paste the copied path into the file name text box, then click *Save*.
-Otherwise rename the downloaded file to *ColorPaletteOverride.zip* and move it to the *Styles* folder.
+Otherwise, rename the downloaded file to *ColorPaletteOverride.zip* and move it to the *Styles* folder.

-1. When building the app, Uno Platform reads the *ColorPaletteOverride.zip* file, and applies its color overrides into the *ColorPaletteOverride.cs* file.
+1. When building the app, Uno Platform reads the *ColorPaletteOverride.zip* file and applies its color overrides into the *ColorPaletteOverride.cs* file.

 ---

 ## Run the app

-Since the colors generated with the project are already set to Material theme, there will be no noticeable differences in the generated app.
-However if you change one of the colors you might spot the differences:
+Since the colors generated with the project are already set to the Material theme, there will be no noticeable differences in the generated app.
+However, if you change one of the colors you might spot the differences:

 Regular: